 They are subject at all times to being directed by the court to come in.

-I mean, without commenting on it politically from a political point of view, the fact of the matter is uh this re most recent memo that we saw uh from the Democrats that split pairs between whether Chris Percy was authorized uh have payment made or payment was actually made, um, is really quite irrelevant.
+And let me say this, I mean, without commenting on it politically from a political point of view, the fact of the matter is this most recent memo that we saw from the Democrats that splits hairs between whether Chris Rosiel was authorized, have payment made or payment was actually made, is really quite irrelevant.

-But the court uh for the representation made to the court must be completely accurate.
+But the court, for the representation made to the court, must be completely accurate.

 Sarah, give you the last word.